rmsumida/fullstack-nanodegree-vm/vagrant/tournament/README.md

 # Tournament Planner
-Tournament Planner is a Python module that uses a PostgreSQL database to record player information, matches and the match outcomes.
-The tournament format will use the Swiss system for match players in each round.
+Tournament Planner is a Python module that uses a PostgreSQL database to record player information and match outcomes.
+The tournament format will use the Swiss system to pair players in each round.
 This tournament style will allow all participants to play in each round, pairing each match based on player records and standings.
 More information about the Swiss system tournament can be found [here](https://en.wikipedia.org/wiki/Swiss-system_tournament).

 ## Requirements to Run Module